tings17/margin-minder/README.md

-<h3 align="center">MarginMinder</h3>
+<h3 align="center">QuoteMark</h3>

   <p align="center">
-    MarginMinder is a web application that transforms physical book annotations into an organized digital library.
+    QuoteMark is a web application that transforms physical book annotations into an organized digital library.
 Readers can capture their highlights and notes from printed books through manual entry or by using our smart scanning feature that automatically detects highlighted text.
 All annotations are stored in a searchable database where users can easily filter, tag, and review their collected insights by book, topic, or custom categories.
-MarginMinder ensures the valuable thoughts and passages marked in your physical books are never lost and always accessible—turning scattered marginalia into a personal knowledge repository you can reference anytime.
+QuoteMark ensures the valuable thoughts and passages marked in your physical books are never lost and always accessible—turning scattered marginalia into a personal knowledge repository you can reference anytime.
     <br />
-    <a href="https://margin-minder-vlue.onrender.com/">Link to MarginMinder</a>
+    <a href="https://margin-minder-vlue.onrender.com/">Link to QuoteMark</a>
   </p>
 </div>